jblanco89/MLOps_zoomcamp_course/README.md

 ## Orchestration (Prefect 2.0)

 ### Prefect Cloud
-Orchestration management has been set in prefect cloud plataform.
-For self-athentication run this command in your locall or virtual machine
+Orchestration management has been set in prefect cloud platform.
+For self-authentication run this command in your local or virtual machine

 ```bash
 prefect cloud login